ArielKeslassy/BioComputation/README.md

 - Logging Subgraphs: A logging function is provided to write the generated subgraphs to a text file.
 The subgraphs are logged in a specified format, with each subgraph denoted by an index and its edges listed below.

 ### ex2.py
-this code generate all the motifs of a given graph, and counts each of them.
+This code generate all the motifs of a given graph, and counts each of them.
 - Graph generation: first, we generate networkx directed graph, given a list of edges
 - Graph partitioning: next, we create all subgraphs of size n, of the given graph.
 - Counting repetitions: then we count the subgraphs' repetitions using networkx's isomorphism methods